-'''

 ftp>open ip address port number

-'''

-To set a non-default port value to enhance security for the FTP Server, see "FTP server screen" on page 34.
+To set a non-default port value to enhance security for the FTP Server, see "FTP server access configuration" on page 30.
 You can specify any port from 5001 to 32768.

 - 2. Use the case-sensitive User Name and Password for the Super User/Administrator or Device User to log on.
 For Administrator, apc is the default for the user name and password.
 For the Device User, the defaults are device for user name and apc for password. - 3.
 Use the get command to transmit the text of a log to your local drive.